 Anyone who stays at Dhammasara keeps the 8 precepts.
 Daily routine includes participating in daily work before Dana, and group meditation/chanting some with teaching.
 For visitors, daily work usually means helping in the kitchen or any outside work around and in the forest.
 There is still ample time for solitary meditation.

 Guests should dress modestly: no shorts, singlets, or revealing clothing.
 All external business should be kept to an absolute minimum.
 Try to maintain silence as much as possible.
-Food & drinks are donated by the supporters to the monastery.
-If you have any dietary restrictions, please bring your own suitable food and supplements.
+Food & beverages are donated by the supporters to the monastery.
+If you have any dietary restrictions and will require specific food, please inform with the guest nun to arrange for you to bring your own suitable food and supplements.

 The 8 precepts are as follows: